Freskoko/CycleTrafficWeather/INF161report.md

 Values that were deemed as outliers such as "99999" were transformed into NaN.
 Following this step, these NaN were transformed into real values by a KNNImputer, with settings *weights* = distance, since this pertains to date data.
 When mentioning that "x" data points were transformed to NaN, this includes the 99999 data points as well as those outside the borders specified in each section.
+The KNNImputer looks at the data in the dataset, and figures out the "best-fitting value" for the NaN value for a given coloumn.

 | Column                | Number of NaNs |
 |-----------------------|----------------|